accuknox/tools/policy-discovery.md

 ... this will take some time .. will install cilium/autopolicy/feeder-service/mysql/.. etc

 ## 4. Install your favourite demo app (optional)
-Try following if you want to use [Online Boutique app aka Google Microservice Demo](https://github.com/GoogleCloudPlatform/microservices-demo):
+Try following if you want to use [Online Boutique App aka Google Microservice Demo](https://github.com/GoogleCloudPlatform/microservices-demo):
 ```
 kubectl apply -f other/google-uservice-demo-kubernetes-manifests-minikube.yaml
 ```
 Note that the original google microservice demo manifest has been modified to work on minikube.
+Even if there are no additional apps installed there will be policies discovered in system namespaces.

 ## 5. Get discovered policies
 The policies will be auto-discovered inside knoxautopolicy pod.
 You may have to wait for policies to be discovered .. we trigger auto-discovery every 1000 flows received (with google microservice demo this would be less than a min)